-Third, it is not surprising that we observe that long transmissions in O-DCF sometimes increase the inter-TX delay of some flows.
-However, even in such a case, O-DCF still keeps substantial benefits in terms of long-term fairness.
-This confirms the results of prior work [3], [22], which has shown a tradeoff between short-term fairness and long-term efficiency in oCSMA algorithms.
+It is natural that enlarged transmissions in O-DCF sometimes increase the inter-TX delay of some flows (i.e., jitter).
+To limit the increasing jitter, we adopt the maximum transmission length specified by 802.11n standard, i.e., 10ms in time (or 64kB in size).
+The maximum transmission length tends to be shorter, as 802.11 PHY is enhanced.
+Also, even in such a worse case, O-DCF still keeps substantial benefits in terms of long-term fairness.
+This confirms the results of prior work [3], [24], which has shown a tradeoff between short-term fairness and long-term efficiency in oCSMA algorithms.
 More importantly, the performance benefits in O-DCF can be found in critical scenarios where other CSMA protocols fail to achieve fairness, as shown in the previous sections.